Red Hot + Blue

 Red Hot + Blue is the first compilation album from the Red Hot Organization in the Red Hot Benefit Series.
-It features contemporary pop performers reinterpreting several songs of Cole Porter, and the title of the album originates from Cole Porter's musical Red, Hot and Blue.
+It features contemporary pop performers reinterpreting several songs by Cole Porter, with the album title based on Porter's musical Red, Hot and Blue.

 Released in September 1990, the album sold over a million copies worldwide, raised nearly $1m for the activist group ACT UP, and was heralded as one of the first major AIDS benefits in the music business.
 The accompanying ABC television special featured music videos for the songs.

-Each performer brought their own unique interpretation to their contributed selection and the result both continued and expanded the idea of a Cole Porter Songbook record, first popularized by Ella Fitzgerald's 1956 Album, "Ella Fitzgerald Sings the Cole Porter Songbook."
-In the same spirit, the collection derived its title from Cole Porter's musical Red, Hot and Blue.
+Each performer contributed their own unique interpretation to their selection, expanding the premise popularized by Ella Fitzgerald in her 1956 Cole Porter tribute album.

-In 2006 Red Hot + Blue was re-issued as a two-disc set including the original CD remastered, and a DVD of the video collection.
-In 2024, Bloomsbury Publishing published a memoir by John S. Garrison that blends together the history of the album with his personal experience of listening to Red Hot + Blue as part of the publisher's 33⅓ book series.
+Red Hot + Blue was reissued as a two-disc set in 2006, including the original CD remastered, and a DVD of the video collection.
+Bloomsbury Publishing released a 2024 memoir by John S. Garrison that blends together the history of the album with his personal experience of listening to Red Hot + Blue as part of the publisher's 33⅓ book series.

 Singles and promotion

 Besides the television special, some of the songs were promoted as singles.
 Neneh Cherry's reworked version of "I've Got You Under My Skin" was released as the lead single for the album in the UK and Europe and reached No. 25 on the UK Singles Chart.
 "Well, Did You Evah!" by Deborah Harry and Iggy Pop received a commercial release in Europe and Australia and reached No. 42 on the UK Singles Chart, No. 18 in Ireland and No. 106 in Australia.

 Although no singles were released from the album in the United States, the song "Who Wants to Be a Millionaire?", covered in a techno style by Thompson Twins, received regular airplay on San Francisco's Live 105 (KITS).
 This was one of the two songs not to have a video counterpart.
 U2's cover of "Night and Day" reached No. 2 on the Modern Rock Tracks chart, and presaged the electronic sound the band would explore on Achtung Baby the following year.

+Singer-songwriter Tom Waits asked his friend Jim Jarmusch to direct a video of his version of "It's All Right with Me".
+As a preliminary test, Jarmusch captured black & white footage around Los Angeles with a handheld 8 mm film camera, and filmed Waits dancing and singing the song.
+Waits was unexpectedly unavailable for further photography, so Waits suggested Jarmusch should complete the video using only the test material.

 Annie Lennox reprised her performance of "Ev'ry Time We Say Goodbye" in Derek Jarman's 1991 film Edward II.